wittman/fedthreader/README.md

 ### Other Configuration

-Checkmark `URLs only considered 23 characters long` to turn on special URL handling to get a more text into each post when large URLs are involved.
+Checkmark `URLs only considered 23 characters long` to turn on special URL handling to get more text into each post when large URLs are involved.

 [Mastodon](https://mastodon.help) allows long URLs to only be consider 23 characters long—this option takes advantage of that.